Testing Tail Weight of a Distribution Via Hazard Rate: Main Result

-\paragraph{Algorithm} At a high level, the algorithm draws samples and uses them to estimate the statistic, $\hat{S}$, for each bucket.
-Then, the statistic is compared with the threshold defined in Theorem~\ref{thm:hr-test-statistic}.
+\paragraph{Algorithm} At a high level, the algorithm draws samples, uses them to estimate the statistic, $\hat{S}$, for each bucket, and compares the statistics with the threshold defined in Theorem~\ref{thm:hr-test-statistic} to determine tail weight.
+More specifically, the algorithm first computes the order statistics as described in Section~\ref{sec:tester_os}.
+Subsequently, the algorithm calculates the lengths $L$ and the change in lengths $L'$ of the buckets, and computes a test statistic $S[i]$ for $i \in \{2, \cdots, k-1 \}$.
+The statistic is calculated for every $k^{th}$ bucket within the $k^2$ buckets.
+We do not consider the first and last buckets, since the function is not Lipschitz there and so the approximations to the derivative will not be close to the true derivative.
+The parameter $\zeta$ as described in Definition~\ref{def:well_behaved}, thus, must be $\le 1/2k$, which allows us to safely use all but the last $k-1$ buckets of length $k^2$.
 If each test statistic lies above the threshold, the underlying distribution is declared light-tailed.
-On the other hand, if any of them lie below the threshold, the distribution is declared heavy-tailed.
-To prove the correctness of our algorithm, we show that $\hat S$ and $S$ lie on the same side of this threshold.
+On the other hand, if any of them lies below the threshold, the distribution is declared heavy-tailed.

-The algorithm draws four sets of samples as described in \Cref{sec:tester_os}, sorts them (separately), and divides each of them into $k^2$ buckets by determining the end points of the buckets to be every $\left(\frac{n}{k^2}\right)^{th}$ sample.
-Note that the final statistic is calculated for every $k^{th}$ bucket within the $k^2$ buckets.

-Subsequently, the algorithm calculates the lengths $L$ and the change in lengths $L'$ of the buckets, and computes a test statistic $S[i]$ for $i \in \{2, \cdots, k-1 \}$.
-We do not consider the first and last buckets, since we cannot guarantee that the approximations to the derivative will be close to the true derivative (the function is not Lipschitz there).
-The parameter $\zeta$ as described in \Cref{def:well_behaved}, thus, must be $\le 1/2k$, which allows us to safely use all but the last $k-1$ buckets of length $k^2$.